andrew/ultimate-awesome/README.md

 - [awesome-rl-reasoning](https://github.com/taishi-n324/awesome-rl-reasoning) - Awesome-RL-Reasoning.
 - [awesome-saml](https://github.com/taiyeoguns/awesome-saml) - List of most things SAML.
 - [awesome-tf2-devs](https://github.com/tf2-software-enthusiasts/awesome-tf2-devs) - Curated list of development-related projects in the Team Fortress 2 space.
-- [awesome-free-apis](https://github.com/ThanhNguyxn/awesome-free-apis) - A curated collection of awesome free APIs for developers.
-Open source and community-driven.
 - [awesome-ICA](https://github.com/tpl2go/awesome-ICA) - A list of resources related to Independent Component Analysis.
 - [awesome-nonprofit](https://github.com/tresni/awesome-nonprofit) - A list of vendors that provide discounts for non-profit organizations.
 - [awesome-ai](https://github.com/trueai-org/awesome-ai) - 收录全球 AI 产品，每小时更新排名。.
+- [awesome-vibe-coding](https://github.com/tysoncung/awesome-vibe-coding) - 🚀 AI-powered coding assistants and tools for modern developers.
+Cursor, Copilot, Claude, Windsurf, v0, and 100+ more!.
 - [cyberelite](https://github.com/uttambodara/cyberelite) - 🔐 Welcome to Hack-Academia — your go-to destination for everything related to 🖥️ ethical hacking, 🔧 penetration testing, and 🛡️ cybersecurity research.
 Whether you're a 🌱 newcomer eager to dive into the cyber world or a 🧑‍💻 skilled expert searching for the latest tools and tactics, Hack-Academia is here to fuel your journey. ⚡.
 - [awesome-svg](https://github.com/VectorLogoZone/awesome-svg) - Awesome SVG resources.
 - [awesome-face-swap](https://github.com/xh-liu-tech/awesome-face-swap) - A collection of resources on face swap.